queezythegreat/arduino-cmake/README.rst

-Mac OS X Enviroment Setup
+Mac OS X Environment Setup
 -------------------------

 The *Arduino SDK*, as on Windows, is self contained and has everything needed for building.
 To get started do the following: